Gerry Ortega: Court decisions

 In late January 2016, the Supreme Court rendered a decision regarding whether the Reyes could be prosecuted for the murder.
 The Supreme Court determined that "The trial court has already determined, independently of any finding or recommendation by the First Panel or Second Panel, that probable cause exists for the issuance of the warrant of arrest against respondent.
 Probable cause has been judicially determined.
 Jurisdiction over the case, therefore, has transferred to the trial court."

 In early March 2016, a former top aide of Governor Reyes, Arturo "Nonoy" Regalado, was found guilty.
 He was sentenced to reclusión perpetua.
 His role in the murder included the purchase of the gun.

 At the Reyeses trial on March 21, 2016, bodyguard Rodolfo Edrad Jr. testified that he hired the killers, and identified the brothers as the masterminds.
 He testified that his employer, the then governor and his brother, paid him P500,000.

 In August 2017, the anti-graft court Sandiganbayan convicted Joel Reyes with one count of graft and sentenced him to 6 to 8 years in prison over an illegal small-scale mining permit in Puerto Princesa in 2006.

 However, in early January 2018, the Court of Appeals freed Joel Reyes from jail.
 The court ruling said that the Palawan Regional Trial Court had no basis to hold him for trial over the murder of broadcaster and environmentalist Gerry Ortega and deemed him a free man.
 No other explanation was made, despite the conviction of Reyes in a different case in August 2017.

 On January 29, 2018, the Sandiganbayan ordered the arrest of Joel Reyes in connection with his conviction for the anomalous renewal of small-scale mining permits.
 Reyes is also facing separate charges at the Sandiganbayan over the Malampaya and fertilizer fund scams.
 The Malampaya fund scam has also been link to Ortega's murder.
+On September 11, 2024, Joel Reyes surrendered to the National Bureau of Investigation.